giantflyingegg/encodeFinalProject/README.md

-# AI Bootcamp Homework 2 - Group 1
+# Encode Club AI Bootcamp Final Project

-This project was created as homework for the encode club AI bootcamp.
-It is a Next.js application leveraging the OpenAI API that generates painting descriptions using user input and preselected styles and then uses these prompts to generate images.
+This project was created as the final project for the encode club AI bootcamp.
+I wanted to develop my experience working with Next.js, as well as Typescript.
+This project leverages a wide array of functions, from calls to the OpenAI API for chat and TTS Whisper, to using stable diffusion models locally.

+The aim of the project is to deepen my understanding and experience with integrating AI models into both the front, and back ends of the build.
+It generates image prompts for txt2img incorporating user input.
+The prompt is then spoken back to the user while their image is being created.

+The user then has basic UI functions to interact with the models.

 ## Prerequisites